 Enter these items in each partner's return, entering only half of the amounts in each return.

-Note that when community income is entered in the return, the Payer (or Employer) information will be entered as it appears on the form received.
+Note.
+When community income is entered in the return, the Payer (or Employer) information will be entered as it appears on the form received.
 The Recipient name will be the name of the partner on the return the information is being entered on.
 For example, a W-2 received by Partner A will also be entered on Partner B's return (with only half of the amounts being entered).
 Partner B's name will appear on the W-2 in their return although it does not actually appear on the W-2 the employer issued.
 This is why the allocation worksheet on each return collects the information from both partners.
 The IRS is then able to match the total from both partners (e.g. for the W-2 forms) to the total of the W-2 forms received from the employers.

 To enter W-2 income on each return (assuming there was a W-2 for each individual), generate two W-2s for the taxpayer on the return being completed.
 One should contain half of the taxpayer's W-2 entries (50%), and one should contain half of the partner's W-2 entries (50%).
 This second W-2 will be entered using the taxpayer's name, with the partner's employer information.